aol/micro-server/micro-curator/readme.md

 }
  ```

 If you'll call one of method, it will be returning "got", if you'll switch to another it will be returning "not" since they are both aiming to the same lock.
+DistributedLockService object itself **is a** lock, fact that `service` hold the lock, doesn't grant `service2` in any thread to obtain lock with the same name and vice versa.
+Despite the fact they use same name, from viewpoint of curator they are different locks.
 Plugin allow you to have multiple number of locks using single connection.